The Day That Never Happened

 My mother's voice flooded in from the doorway.
 "Please," she said.
 "Let me wake her."

 But it was a stranger's hand that shook me awake.
-He had one hand on a gun strapped to his waist, and the other wrapped tightly around my arm.
+He had one hand on a gun strapped to his waist and the other wrapped tightly around my arm.
 He was dressed from head to toe in what looked like black SWAT gear.
 I don't remember much about his face.

 "Get up and go downstairs," the man said.
 He was not alone.
 There were at least six other men, all dressed in black.

-My mother, younger brother, and I were marched down our pink carpeted staircase.
+My mother, younger brother and I were marched down our pink carpeted staircase.
 The men trailed close behind.
-They seemed more prepared for the frontlines of a warzone than our picturesque home in Orange County, Calif.
+They seemed more prepared for the front lines of a war zone than our picturesque home in Orange County, Calif.

 They moved throughout our house almost soundlessly.
 When they spoke, it was to give orders.